 The simple truth is that insulin can’t keep up with the demand.
 This means you have become insulin resistant

 Glucose (sugar) and insulin have a symbiotic relationship – they work together and need each other.
 When sugar rises, insulin arrives and pushes the glucose into your cells and if they are full into your liver and fat stores.
 Insulin stores glucose as fat – pushing it quickly out of the way for later.

 THINK: Pooh Bear and honey, hiding honey in a tree for a snack later.
 Remember Winnie the pooh lives in a forest!
 There are a lot of trees to store honey in.
 A strange analogy I know but very comforting.

 Because the cycle continues throughout your day – like this:

-- Eat sugar in the form of beige carbs – high sugar spike
+- Eat sugar in the form of beige carbs – a high sugar spike

-- Body produces insulin – mops up put into fat storage,
+- The body produces insulin – mops up put into fat storage,

 - You feel hungry again because glucose has gone into storage

 - Sugar cycle of constant hunger and constant feeding, because you are not eating well.